G-Chist/terrain-generation-research/research/week2results.md

 - perlin_numpy.py
   - removed min/max height
+  - added dig_path
+    - a function that searches for a path using DFS and a height difference threshold and applies convolutions to draw paths
+    - draws a natural-looking path if post-processing (blurring) is applied
   - added terracing
     - terracing + blurring generates a traversable terrain given the right parameters
 ---